 It Helps You Feel Awake

-In addition to a regular good night’s sleep, your thyroid can be the thing to thank for how alert you felt this morning.
-When your T3 and T4 levels get too high, your heart races, you will feel tired quicker, and, chances are, you won’t be able to optimize on your day.
+In addition to a regular good night's sleep, your thyroid can be the thing to thank for how alert you felt this morning.
+When your T3 and T4 levels get too high, your heart races, you will feel tired quicker, and, chances are, you won't be able to optimize on your day.
 But when your thyroid is working normally, it will protect you from that inevitable 2:30 p.m. feeling.
-And if you’re feeling mid-day malaise from a non-thyroid cause, try out The Single Best Way to Conquer Your Afternoon Slump.
+And if you're just looking for more energy on the whole, here are 50 Ways to Be a Higher-Energy Person Immediately.

 It Regulates Your Metabolism